AvionosLLC/root-page-injector/README.md

 private SiteRootPage root;
 ```

+## Rooted Page

+The `RootedPage` API expresses the ability to find Section and Site
+roots from a starting point as well as finding the ancestral path
+to those roots (typically needed for capabilities like breadcrumbs).

+`com.avionos.aem.rootpageinjector.core.models.rootpage.RootedPage`
+may be adapted to from a `Resource`.

 ## Including in a Project

 The core and ui modules may be included as Maven project dependencies.